Amontons (crater)

 Amontons is a tiny lunar impact crater in the western half of the Mare Fecunditatis.
 It is a circular, cup-shaped formation that has been excavated out of the level surface by the impact, and is the same dark hue as the surrounding mare.
 When the sun is at a low angle, multiple ghost-craters are visible in the mare surface to the south-southeast and north of it.

+This crater is named after French physicist Guillaume Amontons (1663-1705).
+Its designation was formally adopted by the International Astronomical Union in 1976.
+It was previously named Messier DB, a satellite of Messier crater.